congcongcong250/leeDB/README.md

 |Index in hash(attr) | 5 | 1 |10 | 0 |12 |

 For the rest 32 - 5 = 27 bits, database will implicitly automatically generate the mapping.
+### Insertion with Multihashing
+For each tuple, we pick the lower several bits as its page index.
+Numbers of bits is determined by base 2 exponent on number of pages.
+If there are 8 pages, we take 3 bits.
+In insertion tuples will only go into the page with id matching its index bits.
+### Query with Multihashing
+Multihashing makes every page as a bucket for tuples with same index bits.
+That makes bucket search possible on query operation.
+When a tuple comes in, its multihash value will be calculated first and the database only need to search for the mapping page based on index bits, or pages if there is no quote for attributes.
+## Linear hashing
+Linear hashing is another important algorithm for this database.